FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_IPv6_Demo/IPv6_Multi_WinSim_demo/ReadMe.md

 # FreeRTOS+TCP IPv6 Multi-Endpoint Demo

-The demo contains a FreeRTOS windows simulator demo project for validating IPv6 protocol.
-The FreeRTOS+TCP source code is currently provided in the FreeRTOS+TCP repository's "dev/IPv6_integration" branch.

 The IPv6_Multi_WinSim Visual studio demo showcases the Multiple Interfaces (or rather the multiple endpoints) functionality of the FreeRTOS+TCP library.
 The Windows Simulator environment doesn't actually have multiple